nventive/MSBuild.UnifiedExtensions/src/Application.Packaging/Readme.md

 ## How to use it?
 Simply install the NuGet package in the your UAP, Xamarin.Android and Xamarin.iOS application projects.
 Once there, there's several options:

+*Note: This feature is disaled when building in Visual Studio*

 ### Project level
 In the csproj file, add the following:
 ```xml